A job offer is a genuine offer of employment from a legitimate Canadian employer.

 As a general rule, the first step is to obtain a valid job offer from a Canadian employer.
 Open work permits are the exception and do not require a prior job offer.
 Open work permits may be available to the spouses/common law partners of certain work permit holders, the spouses/common law partners of foreign students in Canada, asylum seekers, in-land sponsored family members, and destitute students in Canada.

 Citizenship and Immigration Canada (CIC), a department of the Canadian Government, issues work permits.

-Yes, there are two broad categories of work permits; those that relate to jobs requiring the Canadian Government department of Human Resources and Skills Development Canada (HRSDC) confirmation (HRSDC 2), and those that are exempt from HRSDC confirmation (HRSDC 1).
+Yes, there are two broad categories of work permits; those that relate to jobs requiring the Canadian Government department of Employment and Social Development Canada (ESDC) confirmation (ESDC 2), and those that are exempt from ESDC confirmation (ESDC 1).

 Depending on what country you are a national of, some work permits may be applied for at a Canadian Port of Entry.
 Other work permits must be applied for before leaving for Canada at the Canadian visa office responsible for your country of citizenship or the country to which you have been lawfully admitted.
 Still other work permits can be applied for inside of Canada.

 Work permits that are applied for at a Canadian Port of Entry can be issued the same day.
 Most work permit applications filed outside of Canada are issued within a matter of days or weeks, depending on whether or not a medical examination is required and the workload at the particular visa office to which you applied.

 The length of your work permit depends entirely on the nature of your job in Canada and the work permit category under which you have applied.
 Work permits can be extended from inside Canada, but some work permits have a maximum duration.